leowei1234567/eac/README.md

 # EAC

-## calculate eth address randomly and compare with known addresses
+## Notice

-1. Please update env if you want to send result with wechat notice.
+- Please update env if you want to send result with pubhplus notice.
-2. Both Rust and Golang version are available.
+- Both Rust and Golang version available.
-3. Thread account in config.yaml should be set according your CPU cores.
+- Thread account should be set according your CPU cores.